zio/zio/documentation/guides/tutorials/make-a-zio-app-configurable/docs/make-a-zio-application-configurable.md

 ## Step 3: Accessing Configuration Data using `ZIO.config`

-Now that we have defined our configuration data type, we can start developing our application and access the configuration from the environment.

-We can use the `ZIO.config[HttpServerConfig]` method to access the configuration from the environment:
+By utilizing the `ZIO.config[HttpServerConfig]` function, we can obtain access to the configuration information that has been read by the current `ConfigProvider`:

 ```scala mdoc:compile-only
 import zio._